Security¶

 OAUTH_STATE_TTL | 10 minutes | Lifetime of OAuth state tokens |

-TOKEN_DIR_PERMISSIONS | 0700 | Directory permissions for token cache |
+TOKEN_DIR_PERMISSIONS | 0700 | Directory permissions for credential cache |

-TOKEN_FILE_PERMISSIONS | 0600 | File permissions for cached tokens |
+TOKEN_FILE_PERMISSIONS | 0600 | File permissions for cached credentials |

 Auditability and Transparency¶